naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">SceneName</span> | String | Name of the scene to load.
+<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID  Required parameter: parameter should always be specified">sceneName</span> | string | Name of the scene to load.
-additive | Boolean | Whether to load the scene additively, or unload any currently loaded scenes before loading the new one (default).
+additive | boolean | Whether to load the scene additively, or unload any currently loaded scenes before loading the new one (default).
 See the [load scene documentation](https://docs.unity3d.com/ScriptReference/SceneManagement.SceneManager.LoadScene.html) for more information.

 </div>